Bernard Ledwidge: Early life

 William Bernard John Ledwidge was born on 9 November 1915 in London, United Kingdom to Charles Ledwidge and Eileen O'Sullivan.

 Ledwidge was educated at Cardinal Vaughan School, a Roman Catholic day school in Holland Park, London.
 Ledwidge also attended King's College, Cambridge and Princeton University.
-Ledwidge spent time as a Commonwealth Fund Fellow from 1937 to 1939.
+He spent time as a Commonwealth Fund Fellow from 1937 to 1939.

 Career

 Ledwidge joined the India Office in 1939 as an Assistant Principal.

 Military service

 Ledwidge fought in the Second World War, joining the Royal Artillery in India in 1940.
 He then joined the Indian Army in 1941, where he served until the end of the war in 1945.

 Ledwidge was appointed a Companion of the Order of St Michael and St George (CMG) in 1964.

 Diplomatic career

 Ledwidge pursued a career in international diplomacy.
-He worked as a diplomat in the United states, in Afghanistan and in Berlin.
+He worked as a diplomat in the United States, in Afghanistan and in Berlin.
 In 1966, he was appointed Minister at the British Embassy in Paris.
 He remained in this position until 1969.